BlueChilli/ChilliSource.Front/README.md

 #### 2. Install some dependencies

-`chilliFront` currently has some opinions to go about its business.
+`chillifront` currently has some opinions to go about its business.
 Mostly around Redux and react-router-4.
 (RR 4 could possibly be turned into a module on a rainy day!)

 `yarn add history redux immutable react-redux redux-immutablejs react-router react-router-redux@next react-router-config react-router-dom`
 `yarn add redux-devtools-extension -D`

-#### 3. Copy chilliFront library
+#### 3. Copy chillifront library

 Until we've sorted out deployment.
 Copy/Paste filesystem-fu is required.
 You'll need the core library files for it to run.

-* copy `chilliFront/*` from somewhere else to your new app. `./src/` is the recommended location.
+* copy `chillifront/*` from somewhere else to your new app. `./src/` is the recommended location.

 #### 4. Copy/Create Modules